 The IB Diploma Programme (DP) history course is a world history course based on a comparative and multi-perspective approach to history.
 It involves the study of a variety of types of history, including political, economic, social and cultural, and provides a balance of structure and flexibility.
 The course emphasizes the importance of encouraging students to think historically and to develop historical skills as well as gaining factual knowledge.
 It puts a premium on developing the skills of critical thinking, and on developing an understanding of multiple interpretations of history.
 In this way, the course involves a challenging and demanding critical exploration of the past.

-All students at LAS, higher and standard level, look at one prescribed subject, which is assessed through a source based examination paper.
+All students at LAS, higher and standard level, look at one of the prescribed subjects which are assessed through a source based examination paper.
+The prescribed subjects are: